2i2c-org/team-compass/reference/calendar.md

 Here's a short description of our Team Roles:

 Support Stewards
-: Are the first point of contact for all support requests at `support@2i2c.org`.
+: The first point of contact for all support requests at `support@2i2c.org`.
-  See [](roles:support-steward) for more information.
+  See {term}`Support Steward` for more information.

 Meeting Facilitator
 : Leads our monthly team meetings.